docrails-tw/guides/source/zh-TW/asset_pipeline.md

 Every cache is different, so evaluate how your CDN handles caching and make sure that it plays nicely with the pipeline.
 You may find quirks related to your specific set up, you may not.
-The defaults nginx uses, for example, should give you no problems when used as an HTTP cache.
+The defaults NGINX uses, for example, should give you no problems when used as an HTTP cache.

 If you want to serve only some assets from your CDN, you can use custom